Hawaiʻi (island): Earthquakes and tsunamis

 On 29 November 1975, a 37 mi section of the Hilina Slump dropped 11.5 ft and slid 26 ft toward the ocean.
 This movement caused a 7.2 magnitude earthquake and a 48 ft tsunami.
 Oceanfront property was washed off its foundations in Punaluʻu.
 Two deaths were reported at Halape, and 19 other people were injured.

-The island suffered tsunami damage from earthquakes in Alaska on 1 April 1946, and in Chile on 23 May 1960.
-Downtown Hilo was severely damaged by both tsunamis, with many lives lost.
+The island suffered damage from a tsunami caused by earthquakes in Alaska on 1 April 1946, and in Chile on 23 May 1960.
+Downtown Hilo was damaged by both tsunamis, with many lives lost.
 Just north of Hilo, Laupāhoehoe lost 16 schoolchildren and five teachers in the tsunami of 1946.

 In March 2011, a 9.0 magnitude earthquake off the east coast of Japan again created a tsunami that caused minor damage in Hawaiʻi.
-The estimated damage to public buildings alone was about US$3 million.
-In the Kona area this tsunami washed a house into Kealakekua Bay, destroyed a yacht club and tour boat offices in Keauhou Bay, caused extensive damage in Kailua Kona, flooded the ground floor of the King Kamehameha Hotel, and permanently closed the Kona Village Resort.
+The estimated damage to public buildings was about US$3 million.
+In the Kona area this tsunami washed a house into Kealakekua Bay, destroyed a yacht club and tour boat offices in Keauhou Bay, caused extensive damage in Kailua-Kona, flooded the ground floor of the King Kamehameha Hotel, and temporarily closed the Kona Village Resort.

-In early May 2018, hundreds of small earthquakes were detected on Kīlauea's East rift zone, leading officials to issue evacuation warnings.
-On 3 May 2018, the volcano erupted in Puna after a 5.0 earthquake earlier in the day, causing evacuations of the Leilani Estates and Lanipuna Gardens subdivisions.
+In early May 2018, hundreds of small earthquakes were detected on Kīlauea's East Rift Zone, leading officials to issue evacuation warnings.
+On 3 May 2018, the volcano erupted in Puna after a 5.0 earthquake earlier in the day, causing evacuations of Leilani Estates and Lanipuna Gardens subdivisions.
 A seemingly related 5.3 magnitude quake and a subsequent 6.9 magnitude earthquake occurred on 4 May.

 Volcanic fog

-Vog (volcanic fog) can envelop the island of Hawaiʻi when Kilauea Volcano is active.
-Since the termination of volcanic activity in September 2018, the vog has largely disappeared on the west side of the island.
-The gas plumes of the Kīlauea Volcano create a blanket of vog which the dominant trade winds mostly deflect toward the Kona coast on the west side of the island of Hawaiʻi.
-Vog contains chemicals that can damage the environment and the health of plants, humans, and other animals.
-Most of the aerosols are acidic and of a size where they can remain in the lungs to damage them and impair function.
+Vog (volcanic fog) can envelop the island of Hawaiʻi when Kīlauea is active.
+Since the termination of volcanic activity in September 2018, vog has largely disappeared on the west side of the island.
+The gas plumes created a blanket of vog that the trade winds mostly deflect toward the Kona coast.
+Vog can damage the health of plants, humans, and other animals.
+Most of the aerosols are acidic and of a size where they can remain in the lungs to damage them.
 Flu-like symptoms and general lethargy are reported, and are especially pronounced in people with respiratory conditions.

 National protected areas

+The island hosts many specialized ecosystems/microclimates, including many protected by federal designation: